learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 ## Add an `apply_discount` method

-Now, let's define an instance method called `apply_discount` that applies a discount if one is provided and returns the discounted total.
-For example, if we initialize a new shopping cart with a discount of 20% then our total should be discounted in the amount of 20%.
-So, if our total were `$100`, after the discount we only would owe `$80`.
+Now, define an instance method called `apply_discount` that applies a discount if one is provided and returns the discounted total.
+For example, if you initialize a new shopping cart with a discount of 20% then our total should be discounted in the amount of 20%.
+So, if our total were `$100`, after the discount you only would owe `$80`.

 If our shopping cart does not have an employee discount, then it should return a string saying: `"Sorry, there is no discount to apply to your cart :("`